tonytvo/blog-generator/content/blog/100m-leads-summary/index.md

   - It’s not said, but the book presents to the mind that principles of success are hidden and secret and that only a few of the very rich and successful know them, that they keep them to themselves.
 I strongly disagree with this.
 In fact, principles of success is all around us.
 Success leaves clues, and we can ask anyone who is successful to share with us their philosophy, and they readily will.
 It is an unfortunate myth that there are “Secrets of Success” because there are no secrets.

 # Quotes

+“People who help others (with zero expectation) experience higher levels of fulfillment, live longer, and make more money.”
+And so, “if you introduce something valuable to someone, they associate that value with you.”

 # References